The Sawdust Art and Craft Festival is one of the three festivals that take place every summer in Laguna Beach.

 With time, the show has evolved and nowadays counts with the participation of about 200 local artists (they have to reside in Laguna Beach).

-Since it is a non juried show, amateurs have the opportunity to exhibit along people who have been for a long time in the industry.
-To me, this is an excellent way to promote arts and to give a push to those wanting to make a living of their talents and passions.
+Since it is a non juried show, amateurs have the opportunity to exhibit with people who have been for a long time in the industry.
+To me, this is an excellent way to promote arts and to give a push to those wanting to make a living off their talents and passions.

 A ticket vendor representing another festival tried to convince us to visit one of the two juried shows instead.
-He appealed to quality related issues.
-For some reason, I had my heart set up on the Sawdust and continued with my original plan.
+He appealed to quality-related issues.
+For some reason, I had my heart set up on the Sawdust Art and Craft Festival and continued with my original plan.

 Let me tell you I was not disappointed.
 This place surpassed all my expectations.